 Shutter

-The newest technology in 3D glasses is shutter or reverse strobe technology.
+Another technology in 3D glasses is shutter or reverse strobe technology.
 This technology functions by alternately darkening your 3D lenses so quickly that you don’t notice it.
 As your eyes and brain adjust to the glasses, you’re functionally in the midst of a tiny strobe light show with the screen as the source.

 As the images enter your brain in quick alteration from side to side, your brain will put them together in smooth order and you will be able to see the depth of the image from the dual projections on the screen.
+Sounds simple, right?

 Many factors can affect the function of your reverse strobe glasses.
 The amount of light getting in above and below the frame may impact the quality of your viewing.
 Consistency of the darkening pattern from eye to eye can also make for a better (or worse) viewing experience.

 Because reverse strobe glasses work by darkening and brightening alternating images, it’s important to consider them in relation to early moving pictures.
 Perhaps you’ve seen a flip book with a cartoon image.
 As you thumb through the book, you can see the image move.
 Old films often had jerky movements as the film images were taken and compiled too slowly to provide a smooth image.
 The new reverse strobe 3D glasses are quick enough to overcome that limitation and provide a smooth, moving image to 3D filmgoers.
-If your glasses are losing power, you may lose the 3D benefit as the darkening of the lens slows down.

 How to Make Your Own 3D Glasses